global-send/globalsend/ARCHITECTURE.md

 - Control protocol: serde‑based (CBOR or bincode) messages over QUIC stream or WebSocket (for rendezvous).
 Versioned with semantic negotiation.
 - Data protocol: chunked streams with length‑prefix framing; integrity via per‑chunk BLAKE3; end‑to‑end via QUIC TLS.
+- Data protocol: chunked streams with length‑prefix framing; integrity via per‑chunk BLAKE3.
+In addition to transport security (QUIC/TLS), every data payload (chunk stream) is encrypted at the payload level using ChaCha20‑Poly1305 AEAD.
+This provides end‑to‑end confidentiality even when relays/transport endpoints are used.
+ - Data protocol: chunked streams with length‑prefix framing; integrity via per‑chunk BLAKE3.
+In addition to transport security (QUIC/TLS), every data payload (sendlet payload, chunk stream, or small item) is encrypted at the payload level using ChaCha20‑Poly1305 AEAD.
+This provides end‑to‑end confidentiality even when relays/transport endpoints are used.
+Payload encryption is derived from device passkeys and session ECDH.
 - Chunking: FastCDC (content‑defined) for robust delta detection; target chunk size ~1MB (configurable).
 - Hashing: BLAKE3 for chunk IDs and file digests; file digest is a rolling hash over chunk digests.
 - Manifests: lists of files -> list of chunks (id, size, offsets, permissions, mtime, xattrs where supported).